moul/doc.cloud.online.net/www/documentation/docs_public/contents/applications/owncloud.md

 - Hostname: `host_base`
 - Enable SSL

-You now have a new foler using Cloud Storage that allow you to have an highly available and unilimited storage.
+You now have a new foler using Object Storage that allow you to have an highly available and unilimited storage.